jakubrymuza/CarDatabase/README.md

 # SimplePage
-Simple page with local database connection
+Simple page with database connection and servlets in java.